KevinGastelum/Relational-Database-FCC/README.md

-# Relation Database SQL Course by FreeCodeCamp
+# Relational Database SQL Course by FreeCodeCamp

-### My solution and notes used to complete and obtain FreeCodeCamp's Relation Database Certificate consisting of 300+ hours of coursework
+### My solution and notes used to complete and obtain FreeCodeCamp's Relational Database Certificate consisting of 300+ hours of coursework

 ## **Challenges**